Outer-Wilds-New-Horizons/new-horizons/README.md

 - Implement custom Nomai scrolls
 - Implement custom translatable writing
 - Destroy planets that fall into a star
+- Add cloaking volumes

 ## Contact
 Join the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6) if you have any questions or just want to chat about modding!
 Theres a New Horizons category there dedicated to discussion of this mod.

 ## Credits
-Authors:
+Main authors:
 - xen (New Horizons v0.1.0 onwards)
 - [Mister_Nebula](https://github.com/misternebula) ([Marshmallow](https://github.com/misternebula/Marshmallow) v0.1 to v1.1.0)

 New Horizons was made with help from:
+- [Bwc9876](https://github.com/Bwc9876): Set up ship log entries and QOL debug options in v0.9.x, and set up the website.
+- [Nageld](https://github.com/Nageld): Set up xml reading for custom dialogue in v0.8.0
 - [jtsalomo](https://github.com/jtsalomo): Implemented [OW_CommonResources](https://github.com/PacificEngine/OW_CommonResources) support introduced in v0.5.0
 - [Raicuparta](https://github.com/Raicuparta): Integrated the [New Horizons Template](https://github.com/xen-42/ow-new-horizons-config-template) into the Outer Wilds Mods website
-- [Nageld](https://github.com/Nageld): Set up xml reading for custom dialogue in v0.8.0
-- [Bwc9876](https://github.com/Bwc9876): Set up ship log entries and QOL debug options in v0.9.x.
-Set up the website.

 Translation credits:
 - Russian: GrayFix and Tlya